mcast/mcast.github.io/_posts/2016-01-24-virtual-inbox-zero.md

     * They aren't growing.
     * They are still visible, scrollbar permitting.
     * Sure I need to deal with them one day...
+5. The difference ( number in the divider's subject ) minus ( its current message number ) is profit!

 [^1]: I use [mutt](http://www.mutt.org/) for this.
 (See also [the manual](http://www.mutt.org/doc/manual/manual-6.html#sort_aux))